ad3707/Information-retrieval-query-expansion/README.md

 **Query-modification Method Description: **

 A bag of words representation was created which is a multiset of the words found in the documents.
 It assigns an index and a frequency of each word.
 If the word is already found in the bag of words representation, then it would increment the frequency by 1.
+Bag of words also includes the title words twice to give them more weight.

 weight:
 This function assigns the tf-idf weights to the terms.